tiyd-python-2015-01/blackjack/README.md

 game.

 To Do:
-* - Plan overall program flow and determine best structure for this class
-* - Add main method to initialize the game and start program flow
++ - Add main method to initialize the game and start program flow

-* <Interface>:  The Interface class will contain all of the ASCII text that will be used for in-game card representations, menus and methods for receiving input from the user.
++ <Interface>:  The Interface class will contain all of the ASCII text that will be used for in-game card representations, menus and methods for receiving input from the user.

 To Do:
 + - Design main menu
-* - Design options menu
++ - Design options menu
-* - Add method for updating options based on user input from options menu
++ - Add method for updating options based on user input from options menu
-* - Add method for displaying current hands for the dealer and player to the console
++ - Add method for displaying current hands for the dealer and player to the console
-* - Add method to display win/lose text after each hand ...more
++ - Add method to display win/lose text after each hand
++ - Add control game flow to the interface

 /////<PyGameInterface>:  Very unlikely, but this class would replace the